quantcert/quantcert.github.io/README.md

-## Projects related to the I-QUINS group
+## Projects related to the quantum certification

-This Git directory lists projects related to the I-QUINS working group.
+This Git repository lists projects related to our work around quantum certification.

 ### Method of constructing a block design by Key and Moori